 The normal speed cycle is for clothing that is made from a blend of fabrics or cotton.
 The basic characterization of these kinds of clothes is that they have average soil and are not made of delicate materials.

-5) Bulky Speed Cycle:
+5) Bulky Speed Cycle in the Washer:

 The bulky speed cycle in your washer is specifically for bulky products such as rugs, pillows, blankets, and comforters.
-This cycle is quite penetrable and runs for some time as water needs to infiltrate the products completely for a thorough cleaning experience.
+This cycle is quite penetrable and runs for some time as water needs to infiltrate the products completely for a thorough laundry cleaning experience.

 The whites cycle generally has a high-speed wash mechanism as it is designed for white items that are to be bleached.
-This cycle may use chlorine bleach to make the washing process more effective for your whites.
+This cycle may use chlorine bleach to make the laundry washing process more effective for your whites.

 7) Heavy Duty Cycle: